-A batch of cheese linked to a fatal E.coli outbreak in Scotland last year was reported to have caused the death of a three year old child from Dunbartonshire with around twenty more people admitted to hospital at the time.
+A batch of cheese linked to a fatal E. Coli outbreak in Scotland in 2016 was reported to have tragically caused the death of a three-year-old child from Dunbartonshire with around twenty more people admitted to hospital at the time.

-The Food Standards Scotland agency found a non-O157 strain of E.coli in one sample of Errington’s Dynsyre Blue Cheese, which was reported as a ‘serious risk to public health’.
+Food Standards Scotland (FSS) found a non-O157 strain of E. Coli in one sample of Errington’s Dynsyre Blue Cheese, which was reported as a ‘serious risk to public health’.
 Thirteen samples of Dunsyre Blue and Lanark White cheeses from Errington Cheese were also deemed to be contaminated.

-Errington raised concerns with the Council that there had been a mix up in batch testing so contested the ban and accusations levelled at them.
+Errington Cheese Ltd raised concerns with the Council that there had been a mix up in batch testing so contested the ban and accusations levelled at them.
 These concerns raised doubts with Professor Hugh Pennington, emeritus professor of bacteriology at the University of Aberdeen.
-Pennington is also known for heading independent inquiries into an E. coli outbreak in central Scotland in 1996 and a 2005 E. coli outbreak in Wales.
+Pennington is also known for heading independent inquiries into an E. Coli outbreak in central Scotland in 1996 and a 2005 E. Coli outbreak in Wales.
 He is frequently cited in British media for his expertise on microbiology and food safety.

-Pennington commented publicly that there was “moderately strong” evidence against Errington’s Dunsyre Blue cheese, but “no scientific evidence” on Errington’s other cheese.
+Pennington commented publicly that there was “moderately strong” evidence against Errington’s Dunsyre Blue cheese, but “no scientific evidence” on Errington Cheese Ltd's other cheese.
 He also stated that there was a real possibility that the FSS had ‘over-interpreted scientific evidence’.